freenet/freenet-core/docs/src/components.md

-# Anatomy of a Decentralized Application
+# Building Decentralized Applications on Freenet

 Delegates, contracts, and user interfaces (UIs) each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
 Delegates